tokyo-kinney/switchaudio/README.md

 # Switch Audio
-Switch speakers and microphones with pactl only, in a less hackish way.
+Switch speakers and microphones with **pactl** only, in a less hackish way.

-This python 3 script allows you to find and set up default speakers and microphones sets and switch between sets.
+#### This python 3.10 script allows you to find and set up default speakers and microphones sets and switch between sets.
-Instead of searching for the ID and creating a fragile shell script.
+#### Setup alias or key shortcuts to run the script with a given **set**
+#### Speakers and Microphones are found by name and connection type.
+#### All applications actively using audio will be switched as well.
+#### Creates a INI config file in same directory of script.

 ## Usage
 ### First set the Speaker and Microphone via the GUI.
 These become a set with the name you give.